The JOSS paper¶

 - A clear statement of need that illustrates the purpose of the software.

 - A description of how this software compares to other commonly-used packages in this research area.

 - Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it.

 - A list of key references including a link to the software archive.

 Note the paper should not include software documentation such as API (Application Programming Interface) functionality, as this should be outlined in the software documentation.

-Acceptable: A plain-text LICENSE file with the contents of an OSI approved license
+Acceptable: A plain-text LICENSE or COPYING file with the contents of an OSI approved license

 Not acceptable: A phrase such as ‘MIT license’ in a README file

 Reviewers should verify that the software represents substantial scholarly effort.
 As a rule of thumb, JOSS’ minimum allowable contribution should represent not less than three months of work for an individual.
 Signals of effort may include: